 Harper is of course an outfielder, but earlier this offseason his agent Scott Boras indicated that his client was willing to entertain the idea of moving to first base.
 Theoretically at least, that improves his fit with the Yankees.
 On one level, Harper is the kind of player you make room for, and if that means reducing Gardner's role, then you do that.
 That said, first base seems like more of a concern for the Yankees.

-James Paxton -- they've got one eye on these two generational free agents, maybe even Harper as the long-sought post-Mark Teixeira solution at first base.
+While the leading focus in the Bronx seems to be on the rotation -- even after the trade for James Paxton -- they've got one eye on these two generational free agents, maybe even Harper as the long-sought post-Mark Teixeira solution at first base.